—- Eyewitness account —-

 May God rest her soul (a year shy of her migration 2.0.
 50th Anniversary.)

-My Medic Captain brother still couldn’t believe we pull it off.
-He once thought we were to “be stationed” for good out of a Wake Island barrack, like Captain Hawk Eye – in fact, our distinguished senator from Rhode Island had suggested just that, Borneo (like that last lepers’ colony in Louisiana) to save taxpayers some money.
+My brother still couldn’t believe we pull it off.
+He once thought we drive around to assess the situation, or best case, “be stationed” for good out of a Wake Island barrack, like Captain Hawk Eye – in fact, our distinguished senator from Rhode Island had suggested just that, Borneo (like that last lepers’ colony in Louisiana) to save taxpayers some money.

-A decade later, my P/T dad joined us, with violin in hand (not unlike those weeping girls).
-That lost decade – being fatherless, aimless, feeling guilty as Hell, God knows, I was.
-Being on my own, unknown and semi-orphaned,” I read so I won’t be alone”.
-No college-orientation nor graduation.
+A decade later, my P/T dad joined us, with violin in hand (not unlike those weeping girls). aimless feeling guilty as Hell, God knows, unknown,” I read so I won’t be alone”.
+No college-orientation nor graduation. ceremony.

 Years later my brother-in-law was laid to rest.
 His car key once again tossed.
 This time to his granddaughter.
 His marker: “Life passes like a blink of an eye” (or a Simca on its last leg).
 He was an integral part of our larger learner’s family (either dictionary or Hit Parade for music).
-Songs like “Never on Sunday” kept playing in my head as first heard at his home (AKAI tape).
+Songs like “Never on Sunday” kept playing in my head as I first heard it blasted from his newly bought Akai tape.

 ________________________________________